Preng Doçi

-Preng Doçi (1846–1917), Primus Docci, was and Albanian political and religious figure and poet.
+Preng Doçi (1846–1917), Primus Docci, was an Albanian political and religious figure and poet.
 He was a main contributor in the Albanian Bashkimi Alphabet.

 Life

 Preng Doçi was born in Paraspor neighborhood of Bulgër, a village near Lezha, back then Ottoman Empire, and today's Rubik, Mirditë municipality on 25 February 1846.
 He finished the high school in Shkodër and in 1859 entered the recently opened Albanian Pontifical Seminary (Kolegjia Papnore Shqyptare).
 Later he studied in Rome, in the Propaganda Fide College, where he met and became a close friend of Prenk Bibë Doda.